Saving Flower Seed

 I remember as a little girl my great-grandfather and also my grandmother saving flower seed from the plants they loved to grow.

 They looked for characteristics in certain flowers, and then picked out the best plants of the batch to save the seeds from.

 Today, I continue that practice using some of the tricks they used and a few of my own.

 Collecting seed is easy to do and sometimes, it is sort of like winning the flower lottery the following year when your new plants come to meet the morning sun.

 Choosing Your Plants To Save Seed From

-• Choose healthy plants with no disease and excellent flowers
+- Pick healthy plants with no disease and excellent flowers.

-• To remember which plant to collect seed from, tie a ribbon lightly around the plant.
+- Remember which plant to collect seed from by tying a ribbon lightly around the plant.